Edmonds College Logo

 HUM 109: Greek Myth

 Introduction to Greek myths: their nature and function in Greek society, history, and culture; different ways of interpreting them; their importance for the study of myth and literature in general.
-Prerequisite(s): Prerequisite: Placement in ENGL& 101.
+Prerequisite(s): Placement in ENGL& 101.

 Course Level Objectives